opentdf/platform/README.md

 2. Create an OpenTDF config file: `opentdf.yaml`
    1. The `opentdf-example.yaml` file is a good starting point, but you may need to modify it to match your environment.
    2. The `opentdf-example-no-kas.yaml` file configures the platform to run insecurely without KAS and without endpoint auth.
-3. Provision keycloak `go run github.com/opentdf/platform/service provision keycloak`
+3. Provision keycloak: `go run github.com/opentdf/platform/service provision keycloak`
-4. Configure KAS keys and your HSM with `.github/scripts/hsm-init-temporary-keys.sh`
+4. Configure KAS keys: `.github/scripts/init-temp-keys.sh`
-5. Run the server `go run github.com/opentdf/platform/service start`
+5. Run the server: `go run github.com/opentdf/platform/service start`
    1. _Alt_ use the hot-reload development environment `air`
 6. The server is now running on `localhost:8080` (or the port specified in the config file)